alwaysappleftd/Lockra1n_v2.0/README.md

 I will be uploading an alternative link soon for MediaFire.

 This is an iCloud bypass tool that I coded in Python.
 To run this app, just double-click on the Lockra1n app file.
 The app should open up!
+If it says "Unidentified Developer" when you launch it, then just Right-click on the .app file and select "Open".
+This should allow you to bypass the "Unidentified Developer" message.

 How to use Lockra1n: